 Getting started with Pygame

-A video game needs a setting; a world in which it takes place.
-In Python, there are two different ways to create your setting:
+A video game needs a setting, a world in which it takes place.
+In Pygame, there are two different ways to create your setting:

 - Set a background color